Chapter in this post:

 - 11 My conclusion on CheatSheet

 Via the free app CheatSheet I had read about Stefan Fürst a while ago, but then kept forgetting to try it out.
 Yesterday I came across the app's website by chance and interpreted this as a sign of fate to finally install CheatSheet.

-Explained in a nutshell, a CheatSheet (in German "Cheat Sheet") gives a list of all keyboard shortcuts that can be used in the corresponding program at the touch of a button in any app.
-A very helpful thing if you enjoy working with shurtcuts.
+Explained in short form, a CheatSheet (in German "cheat sheet") in any app at the touch of a button gives a list of all the shortcuts that can be used in the corresponding program.
+A very useful thing if you like working with Shurtcuts.

-Anyone who uses macOS Catalina (nickname "macOS Vista") will have noticed that one very often has to nod off any permits or receive information about possible security risks when downloading an app from the Internet.
-If the app in question also wants access to the keyboard entries, approval is required again.
+If you use macOS Catalina (nicknamed "macOS Vista"), you will have noticed that you often have to nod your approval or receive information about possible security risks when you download an app from the Internet.
+If the app in question also wants access to the keyboard input, approval is required again.